Skip to content

 3. Configure the Kafka Source and Scale.

-It is assumed that the project, table and transform are all already configured.
+These instructions assume that the project, table and transform are all already configured.
 More information on how to set these up can be found here - Projects & Tables, Write Transforms.

 Set up a Kafka source through the API⚓︎